 Lisa Ferentz consistently receives high approval ratings on her workshops with us.
 Her warm and engaging presentation style and signature approach to working with trauma and self-harming behaviours make leading-edge neuroscience accessible, practical and above all, effective.

-- How trauma, attachment, developmental stressors, affect dysregulation, shame and self-destructive acts relate to each other
+- Describe how trauma, attachment, developmental stressors, affect dysregulation, shame and self-destructive acts relate to each other

-- How to identify a chronic cycle of self-harm and the ways in which dissociation and anxiety influence the process
+- Identify a chronic cycle of self-harm and the ways in which dissociation and anxiety influence the process

-- How to use CARESS, an alternative to standard safety contracts
+- Discuss how to use CARESS, an alternative to standard safety contracts

-- At least five creative strategies that help re-ground and re-establish a sense of safety in triggered trauma survivors
+- Discuss how to implement five creative strategies to help re-ground and re-establish a sense of safety in triggered trauma survivors

-- About the recurring themes in the artwork of traumatized clients and how to work with art in session
+- Discuss the recurring themes in the artwork of traumatized clients and work with art in session

 - About the impact of counter-transference when working with self-destructive behaviours

 Target Audience and Level of Training

 This Beginner to Advance Level training is aimed at Counselors, Social Workers, Marriage and Family Therapists, Psychologists, Psychotherapists, Psychiatrists, Occupational Therapists, Vocational Rehabilitation Therapists, Therapists, Addiction Counselors, Case Managers, and Nurses.